 Fifth, the proposed amendments altered, in the limited circumstances described in proposed subsection 248(35), the determination of the fair market value of property that is the subject of a gift.
 For the purposes of determining the eligible amount of the gift, the fair market value is deemed to be the lesser of the fair market value of the property and the cost (or adjusted cost base in the case of capital property) of the property to the donor immediately before the gift is made.
-This proposed amendment would not have applied to inventory, real property or immovables situated in Canada, certified cultural property, publicly traded shares or ecological gifts.
-This would also not have applied where the donor acquired the property from a transferor on a tax-deferred rollover basis.
+This proposed amendment does not apply to inventory, real property or immovables situated in Canada, certified cultural property, publicly traded shares or ecological gifts.
+This also does not apply where the donor acquired the property from a transferor on a tax-deferred rollover basis.